 Golf carts are to be used only by designated staff and must be driven with extreme caution.
 Campers always have the right of way.
-A counselor must have permission to use a golf cart.
+A counselor must have permission from a Director or Division Leader to use a golf cart.
 Keys must be taken out of ignition when golf carts are not in use.